MerryMartin/Cryptocurrencies/README.md

 # Cryptocurrencies

 ## Project Overview
 The purpose of this project was to use unsupervised learning to analyze a cryptocurrency dataset.
 I processed the data to fit the models and then used a clustering algorithm to group the cryptocurrencies.
-I then used hvplt to visualize the results.
+I then used hvplot to visualize the results.

 ## Process
 ### Preprocessing the Data for PCA